Rough Trade Top 50 Favourite Albums 2009

 Watching you, watching me: The fear of CCTV

-November 16, 2009 by vdofisdpofi!
+November 16, 2009

 I recently had the pleasure of reading Anna Minton’s new book, Ground control: fear and happiness in the twenty-first century city.
 It’s a great overview of problems with the privatisation of public space and I’d highly recommend it for anyone interested in the terrifying spread of surveillance and gentrified secure-by-design space.
 More than anything, it succeeds in making you angry about the ways our towns and cities are being constructed as soul-drainingly banal zones of social purity and, well, nothingness, policed by increasingly elaborate forms of surveillance technology, where some people can and do belong and others are rendered out-of-place.
 Purification is linked with profit, Minton argues.
 Counter-intuitively, the gated-communities and surveillance technologies that are supposed to make us feel safer have the converse effect: fear of crime is on the rise.